Home

 New Treatments for Sleep Apnea

-The new treatments for sleep apnea are an alternative to standard treatments, where many patients have problems to continue the therapy.
+The new treatments for sleep apnea are an alternative to standard treatments, where some patients have problems to continue the therapy.

 Although the gold standard in treating sleep apnea is considered to be Continuous Positive Airway Pressure or CPAP, the compliance by sleep apnea patients is below fifty percent.